Doubles Golf® (“Better Shot”) - Conditons Of Play

 Stage 1 – Temporary Rating When registering, if both players on the team have a USGA Index, teams will be given a “Temporary Rating”

-Stage 2 – Conditional Rating After registering and posting two 9-hole Doubles Golf® rounds, teams will be given a Conditional Rating based on submitted scores.
+Stage 2 – Conditional Rating After registering and posting Two 9-hole Doubles Golf® rounds, teams will be given a Conditional Rating based on submitted scores.

 ADVANCEMENT